-Samsonite produce some of the best luggage in the world, and actually own both the Samsonite and American Tourister brands.
+Samsonite produces some of the best luggage in the world and actually owns both the Samsonite and American Tourister brands.
 And although they are both the same company, these suitcase brands differ quite a bit.

 So, it is certainly worth seeing a detailed comparison of these two renowned travel brands, to figure out which you want to buy.

-In this review I will show you how these two manufacturers top models of luggage compare, as well as in-depth reviews of each piece of luggage itself.
+In this review, I will show you how these two manufacturers’ top models of luggage compare, as well as in-depth reviews of each piece of the luggage itself.

 In the end, you will have all the information you need to decide whether it is going to be American Tourister or Samsonite for your next purchase.

 |Sizes (in)||20, 24, 28||21, 25, 29||21, 25, Bag||21, 25, 29|

 |Weights (lb)||8.7, 10.9, 12.7||19 lb (3 piece set)||7.2, 9.2, 10.4|

 |Wheels||4 Spinner wheels||4 Spinner wheels||2 Rolling wheels||4 Spinner wheels|